How to download and install the Windows 10 October 2018 Update

-Microsoft has just officially released the Windows 10 October 2018 Update, so read on to find out how to manually download and install the October 2018 Update.
-While there will be an automatic rollout of the update, where Windows 10 devices will get an automatic download of the October 2018 Update, it may be a while before your device gets the October 2018 Update.
+Microsoft has now officially released the Windows 10 October 2018 Update, so read on to find out how to manually download and install the October 2018 Update.
+While there will be an automatic rollout of the update starting October 9, where Windows 10 devices will get an automatic download of the October 2018 Update, it may be a while before your device gets the October 2018 Update.
 If you don’t want to wait, then follow the steps below to download and install the Windows 10 October 2018 Update right now.

 Before we demonstrate how to download and install the Windows 10 October 2018 Update, you should know that there is some inherent risk to installing major operating system updates, so we strongly advise that you backup your important data first.
 Luckily, we can show you all the best free backup software.